AngShengJun/dsicapstone/p02_probstat_data/readme.md

 - Considering the legacy and context of records, it is foreseen that there may be numerous missing or empty entries where data is simply not available.
 - Care must be exercised in interpretation of trends over time; Global patterns are driven by diverse trends in particular regions, and data collection is influenced by fluctuations in access to media coverage over both time and place.

 **Project technical readiness assessment:** A classifier model is assessed to be feasible within the time constraints (3 weeks.)
-The use of neural networks as a classifier model is considered and at this stage, set as a stretch goal.

 ------

-## Data Cleaning & EDA notes
+## Data Set Information

 **Observations from the GTD codebook (data dictionary)​ :book:**

+- Salient points regarding the structure and organization of the GTD are recorded below.

 - <u>Terrorism incidents excluded from GTD</u>.
 These data were lost prior to START’s compilation of the GTD from multiple data collection efforts.
 Due to the challenges of retrospective data collection for events of more than 25 years ago, recollected 1993 incidences accounts for only 15% of estimated attacks.
 Therefore, they were dropped entirely to prevent users from misinterpreting the low frequency in 1993.